 The most common ways to access the internet in China are:

-- Via Wi-Fi: In larger cities in China, you’ll find Wifi access everywhere but as you get further inland this becomes harder and harder to find.
+- Via Wi-Fi: In larger cities in China, you’ll find Wifi access everywhere but as you get further inland it becomes harder and harder to find WiFi in China.
 Relying on Wifi for all your internet access may not be ideal.
 The reason for this is that many Wi-Fi networks require authentication via local text message.
 If you don’t have network access, this won’t work.

 - Via International Roaming: If you’re traveling to China for a short period of time, you can work with your network carrier at home to arrange international roaming.
 What this usually means is that you’ll be given a certain amount of data and/or minutes to use while you’re in China.
 Beware: it can be expensive.